 By the time you write your personal statement, each of the above is pretty well determined.
-You can’t change your GPA or test scores.
+You can’t change your GPA .
 You can’t write your own letters of recommendation.
 Your writing sample is complete.
 And you don’t need to say things the admissions committee will already know as a result of looking over your application form.
 This means that the personal statement should tell the committee what they don’t know about you.
 The personal statement could well be the most important part of the application package because it is the only part you still have some control over as the deadline looms.

 A good personal statement often has a narrative structure.
 Like a good narrative, it should have thematic unity.
 What do people always say about you as a student?
 What words do you use to describe yourself and your intellectual development?
 Your statement should reveal you as a unique individual, and it should describe your strengths in such a way that the committee members will want to admit you because they hope to see how you will build on your strengths through graduate coursework and the writing of a thesis.

 But more than that, a personal statement should show that you have thought carefully about why you want to go to graduate school.
 It should identify an area or areas of interest that you want to study more deeply.
 It may identify professors with whom you want to study and tell why those professors’ work attracts you.
 It may even state a possible research topic you want to pursue.
 In short, it must do more than simply claim that you have always loved reading fiction, poetry, or drama and then writing those genres or writing about them.
 Your personal statement should describe concretely what has compelled you to seek higher learning and outline a vision of what you want to do and be with your graduate credentials.
 It should distinguish you from the dozens of other students competing for a place in the graduate program.